 For a range of internal projects.

-The project experience is that it s and . , and s.
-It is suspected that Lessons Learned:
+The project experience is that it supports storage of high dimensional data and storage of hierarchical/nested data.
+Dask with threads works well with Zarr in increasing IO performance, and similar performance to COGs for 2D.
+It is suspected that reading 3D Zarr as one 3D read gives better performance compared to COGs.

+Lessons Learned:

 Zarr creates too many objects, especially if chunk size is small.

 Optimal compressed chunk size is approximately 5-20 MB.
 This results in reads being optimized for cloud storage.